BojamaV/Dorket/README.md

 # Dorket
 A google dork web scraper that can process up to 10,000 requests

+This project has been discontinued
+I don't have anything to add
+Don't take my code :)

 # Installation

 pip install google (required)